Napoleon Cake

 Temper the eggs

-Heat milk and vanilla over medium/low heat until steaming.
-Slowly add a little of the milk mixture at a time to the eggs while whisking continuously.
+Heat milk and vanilla in a medium saucepan over medium-low heat until steaming.
+Slowly add a little of the hot milk mixture at a time to the eggs while whisking continuously.

 Whisk the cream until thick